DodoGames7/Askers/README.md

 <tr>
     <td> ⚠ </td>
     <td>
-        Askers is no longer maintained has been discontinued since.
+        Askers is no longer maintained and has been discontinued since.
 This is due to the fact that i have lost interest in making it work normally again.
 The last version will still be available (including the next version) but there will be no updates from now on.
     </td>
 </table>